-I am a homeschooling mother of five kids, married for 14 years to my high school sweetheart.
-I’ve always been a slob by nature, and I’ve been actively combatting that tendency for 7 years now.
-Sometimes I even think there’s hope.
+Hello!
+I'm Mystie.
+I am a homeschooling mother of five kids, married for 15 years to my high school sweetheart.
+I've always been a slob by nature, and I've been actively combatting that tendency for 8 years now.
+Here, I share what I'm learning along the way, as I change my attitude about caring for my home and family.
+From thinking that housecleaning was a waste of time to trying to keep the house decently in order, I've found the journey to be more a matter of shifting my perspective than adopting a new routine.

 Though I've always been a slob, I've also always been a planner and a list-maker.
 My problem wasn't not knowing what to do.
 My problem was not caring.

 I have learned to care.It is better to care.
 It does matter.
 It is good work.
 I could make a plan, but I then I would rebel against it.
 "You can't tell me what to do!" my inner two-year-old would scoff at my written list, "Who made you the boss?"
 Add five kids to the mix, and the problem becomes not only my own lack of desire to follow a good plan, but also the fact that life doesn't actually happen according to my plan when I do want it.
 These are my struggles, and I know I'm not alone.
 So I write to share what I've learned, hoping not only to show a way out of the frustration, but also show that you are not alone.
 I provide not just another housekeeping plan to try, but a paradigm shift.
 I want you to see